telerik/blazor-docs/components/stepper/overview.md

 ## Linear Flow

-By default, the user can select any step in the Stepper component.
-This behavior could be customized by configuring its Linear flow property.
+By default, the user can select any step in the Stepper component and go to it directly.
+This behavior can be changed with the `Linear` parameter, so that the user goes through the steps sequentially.
 [Read more about the Blazor Stepper linear flow]({%slug stepper-linear-flow%}).

 ## Templates